William Dunbar (songwriter): Life

 William Dunbar was born in 1852 (or 1853) at Wardley Colliery, near Gateshead.

 He started work as an apprentice to a Mr Romanis, a Gateshead painter and glazier, but had a restless nature and in a very short time changed trade to work as a cartwright or wainwright, working in Felling and then, for the rest of his short life, as a coal miner working in the coal pits.

-Even here he was restless and took to various forms of art to break the monotony.
-He was already writing songs, many very humorous and topical, and added singing to his repertoire.
-He took to appearing in various local concerts, and although not a very good singer, his performance and his materials were always appreciated by the audience.

-He was also a talented artist, and using water colours and pencil, produced some more than acceptable works of art, but none appear to have survived.

-But song writing became his first love.
-He wrote numerous songs which appeared in John W Chater's "Keelmin's comic annewal", entered many into the various competitions run by John W Chater and others, winning many prizes and medals.
-He also produced a book of over 40 pages (published by Stevenson and Dryden of Newcastle) containing his own songs, mostly songs which had been previously included in John W Chater's books, periodicals and chapbooks and which appeared in print in 1874, after his death.
+Dunbar engaged in various forms of art, including songwriting, performance, and comedy; writing for John W Chater's "Keelmin's comic annewal" and other competitions, winning several awards.
+Later, Dunbar also produced a book of over 40 pages (published by Stevenson and Dryden of Newcastle) containing his own songs, mostly songs which had been previously included in John W Chater's books, periodicals and chapbooks and which appeared in print in 1874, after his death.

-His output was prolific, as though he had a premonition of his early death.
-He died on 23 February 1874 at age 21.
-After his death many tributes appeared in several of John W Chater's publications.
+Dunbar died on 23 February 1874 at age 21.
+A favourite of the publisher, John W Chater, many tributes emerged in Chater-owned outlets.